Alexandru Balaban: Graph theory

 Starting from the 10-vertex graph known as the 5-cage or the Petersen graph, Balaban observed relations among the known cages.
 Having discovered how a cage with smaller girth g was hidden in a cage with girth g + 1, Balaban published a paper on what was later proved to be the first 10-cage, known as the Balaban 10-cage.
 In 1973, he found the unique 11-cage, known as the Balaban 11-cage, as was proved by mathematicians using a lengthy computer search.

 Proposals made by Balaban about new possibilities for evaluating the performance of researchers, improving the way citations are used for this purpose (e. g., via the Hirsch index) included the use of author indexes of widely circulated treatises, or modifying the way one considers the impact factors of journals.

 Honoring invitations to contribute to special issues of journals dedicated to the philosophy of chemistry, Balaban published in Hyle an essay on how the "Sherlock Holmes principle" (if one eliminates the impossible, then whatever remains, no matter how improbable, must contain the truth) can be implemented by chemical graph theory which allows for instance to find all chemical isomers for a given formula.

 Scientific publications

-Author or co-author for 9 books including:
+He is the author or co-author of 9 books, including: